 Rachel Boughton, Director of the PZI Santa Rosa Center, how-to talk on working with zen koans.

 A Zen ancestor was gathering wood and heard a line being recited that struck him.
 “What was that again?” he asked.
 “Oh, it was just something I heard up north in a temple.”
 So he went to study up north.

 David furthers our investigation of the mind meditating with the koan, “Abiding nowhere the mind comes forth.”
 The mind arising from nowhere in particular, our thoughts arising from nowhere in particular and disappearing into nowhere in particular.
 January 21, 2014.

 “John had us work with a series of miscellaneous Koans during retreat.
 Stop the war was one of my favorite talks.
 Looking at how I/we are at war within ourselves and how that internal war becomes a battle with those around us.
 A cold war or a war of words, fists or weapons.
 By practicing meditation we can mediate a truce with our fears.” – A participant.
 January 22, 2014.

 Allison presents a talk on another miscellaneous Koan, “Stop the fire across the river.”
 This is like stopping the war within ourselves: where does this fire arise within us and what form does it take?
 Passion, anger, demons, delusions all take form within us.

 Allison demonstrates the possibility of working with the fire of anger through humor and diligent practice and attention to what flares up within the body.
 January 22, 2014.

-John Tarrant Roshi completes our week long sesshin retreat with the miscellaneous koan, “the storehouse of treasure opens by itself, you can take them and use them any way you wish.”
+John Tarrant Roshi completes our week-long Sesshin retreat with the miscellaneous koan, “The storehouse of treasures opens by itself; you can take it and use it any way you wish.”
 January 23, 2014.